Common Career Mistakes and How to Avoid Them

 Stagnation

-Lack of personal growth could make employees less competitive and uninspiring, both within the company as well as on the job market.
+Lack of personal growth makes employees ineffective and uninspiring, both within the company and the larger job market.

-- Look for Mentoring: Find a mentor who will offer guidance, collaborations, connections or highlight areas to improve.
+- Look for Mentoring: Find a mentor who will offer guidance, collaborations, connections, or point out ways to improve.

-- The Future of Education: Learn additional classes, certificates or degree programs that are relevant to your field of work.
+- The Future of Education: Learn additional courses, certifications or degrees programs that relate to the profession.

 Negativity

-Negativity is not a good thing in any work environment.
-It makes people feel uneasy, making communications difficult and hinders potential for growth.
-In addition, it can cause problems with supervisors and peers, which could result in the professional stagnation.
+Negativity should not be a part of any work environment.
+It can make people feel uncomfortable, which makes communication difficult again hindering the growth of opportunities.
+In addition, it can cause problems with supervisors and colleagues, it could result in a professional stalling.

 Strategies for Refocusing Negativity

-- Concentrate on sustainability: Think about how the work you do contributes to sustainability.
+- Concentrate on sustainability: Consider how your the work you do contributes to sustainability.

 Overcommitting Workload